gsteemso/leopardbrew/README.md

 ### Something broke!

-Some of the formulae in the repository have been tested, but there are still many that haven't.
-If something doesn't work, [report a bug][issues] (or submit a [pull request][prs]!) and I'll try to get it working.
+Some of the formulae in the repository have been tested, but there are still vast numbers that haven’t.
+If something doesn’t work (highly probable), [report a bug][issues] – or submit a [pull request][prs] – and I’ll try to get it working.

 Credits
 -------

-Homebrew is originally by [mxcl][mxcl].
-The Tigerbrew fork is by [Misty De Méo][mistydemeo], incorporating some code originally written by @sceaga.
+Homebrew was originally by [mxcl][mxcl].
+The Tigerbrew fork is by [Misty De Méo][mistydemeo], incorporating some code originally written by
+@sceaga.
 This fork is by [Gordon Steemson][gsteemso].

 License
 -------